-Appropriate Attire: Closed-toe shoes (no sandals), long pants and sleeves, sun hat.
+Appropriate Attire: Closed-toe shoes (no sandals), long pants and sleeves, sun hat, and a mask.

-Bring: Sunscreen, refillable water bottle, snacks or lunch.
+Bring: Sunscreen, refillable water bottle, snacks.
 Please pack out your trash and recyclables.
 We welcome people of all ages and abilities, but please leave your pets at home.

 Group Size: Open Volunteering is for individuals, families or friends in groups of five or fewer.
-If you will be a large group that would like to volunteer, you would have to purchase a Group Activity so we can be sure to have extra staff on hand to help facilitate.
+If you will be a large group that would like to volunteer, consider purchasing a Group Activity so we can be sure to have extra staff on hand to help facilitate.

-Waiver: You will be required to sign in on our tablet at the volunteer check-in station and accept the waiver before being able to assist us for the day.
+Waiver: You will be required to sign in on our tablet or smart phone at the volunteer check-in station and accept the waiver before being able to assist us for the day.

 Frequently Asked Questions